markpwns1/jammy/README.md

 g:print_value!; -- prints 1, 2, and 3
 ```

-When used as an expression, a function call will return true if the return value of that function call on each element is a truthy falue.
+When used as an expression, a function call will return true if the return value of that function call on each element is a truthy value.
 For example:
 ```lua
 let f = () :=> print @my_value;
 let a, b, c = { f: f }, { f: f }, { f: f };